divaricatum/cl-faq/README.md

 <span id="s6q11"></span>

-### How do I build an image with non-default heap sizes and/or locations?
+### Q. How do I build an image with non-default heap sizes and/or locations?

 The typical way to build new images is via the function [build-lisp-image](https://franz.com/support/documentation/current/doc/operators/excl/build-lisp-image.htm).